 While the download speed is important, it’s vital that you get proper upload speed, as well.
-Working via the Web means you have to send large files, which is extremely frustrating at lower upload speed.
-For instance, a home-based online business should go for nothing less than a 52Mb/3Mb combination.
+Working via the Web means you have to send large files, which is extremely frustrating at a lower upload speed.
+For instance, a home-based business should go for nothing less than a 52Mb/3Mb combination.

 Starting with too low rates

 There’s a huge business market out there, on the Web.
 While it offers numerous opportunities for literally every single skill in the world, it’s also a pretty merciless battlefield.
 This fact terrifies some people, so they underestimate their value when they start working online.
 As a result, many skillful freelancers set low rates for their services, which is a wrong attitude.
 On the one hand, it’s a reasonable move.
 They think they’ll attract clients more easily if they offer lower rates.
 On the other, such a way of thinking could boomerang on you.
 If a client decides to hire you at those rates, you’ll work your head off for peanuts.
 Moreover, many clients will just skip your offer, because low freelancer rates are often perceived as a sign of limited or weak skills.